 Writing and word processing

-Reading from an electronic device such a tablet or Kindle
+Reading from an electronic device such as a tablet or Kindle

 Scrolling through pictures on a phone

-According to Dunckley (2015) Interactive screen-time involves screen activity whereby the user regularly interfaces with an electronic device whether it is a touch screen, keyboard, console, motion sensor, etc. On the other hand, passive screen-time refers to activities such as watching programs on a TV across the room.
-These days parents often let their children watch TV shows on handheld devices such as a laptop or iPad and this type of viewing of media is substantially more stimulating and dysregulating and, as such, is considered interactive screen-time.
-Over the last several decades, the scene changes in media and videos online have increased in frequency to every 3 to 4 seconds to capture our attention.
+According to Dunckley (2015), interactive screen time involves screen activity whereby the user regularly interfaces with an electronic device, whether it is a touch screen, keyboard, console, motion sensor, etc. On the other hand, passive screen time refers to activities such as watching programs on a TV across the room.
+These days, parents often let their children watch TV shows on handheld devices such as a laptop or iPad, and this type of viewing of media is substantially more stimulating and dysregulating and, as such, is considered interactive screen time.
+Over the last several decades, the scene changes in media and videos online have increased in frequency to every three to four seconds to capture our attention.
 Dr. Dimitri Christakis, a pediatric developmental specialist, states that rapid scene changes in media increase stimulation and are associated with rising ADHD rates.
-Dunckley (2015) notes that there is a growing body of research that both forms of screen-time are connected with health problems and developmental issues such as obesity, depression, sleep problems, attentional problems, slower reading development, and decreased creativity, etc. Moreover, the research is becoming clearer that interactive screen-time is intensely more problematic than passive screen-time, which is a critical point as many parents believe the opposite is true and make efforts to limit passive screen-time rather than active as they wrongly conclude that screen-time which engages the child’s brain is better.
-However, it is this “interaction” that is one of the most salient factors that contribute to hyperarousal and, as such, any potential benefit from the “engaging” activity is overridden by “stress-related” reactions.
-For example, as cited in Dunckley’s book, a 2012 study surveying the habits of over 2,000 elementary school and junior high students found that the minimum amount of screen-time associated with sleep disturbance was just 30 minutes for interactive (computer or video gaming) as compared to two hours for passive media (TV).
+Dunckley (2015) notes there is a growing body of research that both forms of screen time are connected with health problems and developmental issues, such as obesity, depression, sleep problems, attentional problems, slower reading development, and decreased creativity, etc. Moreover, the research is becoming clearer that interactive screen time is intensely more problematic than passive screen time, a critical point as many parents believe the opposite is true and make efforts to limit passive screen time rather than active as they wrongly conclude that screen time which engages the child’s brain is better.
+However, this “interaction” is one of the most salient factors contributing to hyperarousal, and, as such, any potential benefit from the “engaging” activity is overridden by “stress-related” reactions.
+For example, as cited in Dunckley’s book, a 2012 study surveying the habits of over 2,000 elementary school and junior high students found that the minimum amount of screen time associated with sleep disturbance was just 30 minutes for interactive (computer or video gaming) compared to two hours for passive media (TV).

 - Thoreau